-To apply for Accreditation, participants will have completed the three year approved PBSP training, and will subsequently have run PBSP groups as a therapist.
+To apply for Accreditation, participants will have completed the three year approved PBSP training and will subsequently have been supervised in running groups leading structures as a therapist.

 Details of practice and supervision requirements are listed below, followed by a short note on the provision of evidence and the process of Accreditation.

-- These may be run during the final year of the three-year PBSP approved training, and during one or more years in the post-training period.
-The therapist conducts a minimum of 100 full structures (which may take approx 150 hours) before they apply for Accreditation.
+- The therapist conducts a minimum of 100 full structures (which may take approx 150 hours) before they apply for Accreditation.
 Most of these structures will be run after completion of the PSBP training.

-- Structures or parts of structures run by trainees during the actual training hours in the course, that are shared between three (or two) therapists do not qualify.
+- Structures or parts of structures run by trainees during the actual training hours in the course, that are shared between three (or two) therapists, are not countable.

 - A one-to-one session that is mostly ‘consultation’ but that brings in Ideal Parents in the last fifteen minutes would not be counted as a full structure.

-- At least half of the total 100 post-training, pre-accreditation structures must be conducted in groups.
+- At least half of the total 100 pre-Accreditation structures must be conducted in groups.
 This is to ensure continued practice and experience in working with PBSP fundamentals, such as the use of touch, accommodation and interaction.

-- Up to 50 of the post-training, pre-accreditation structures can be conducted in one-to-one sessions.
+- Up to 50 of the pre-Accreditation structures can be conducted in one-to-one sessions.